Hi. I’m Cheryl!

 I have been in private practice since 2013.

 I have been a member of The Summit Church in Durham, North Carolina, since October 2010 and regularly attend the North Durham Campus.

 I have played with the worship team (violin) at the North Durham Campus with Sam Fisher, and served with the counseling ministry under the leadership of Brad Hambrick.

 I am currently serving our Deaf ministry helping to lead worship in ASL for the Deaf and Hard of Hearing.

-I am the proud mother of four children: Samantha and her husband, James, and their two beautiful children Jimmy and Lizzy; Matthew and his wife, Kirsten, and their three beautiful children Adam, Ezra, and Iris; Christopher; Candice and her husband, Antonio.
+I am the proud mother of four children: Samantha and her husband, James, and their two beautiful children Jimmy and Lizzy; Matthew and his wife, Kirsten, and their three beautiful children Adam, Ezra, and Iris; Christopher; and Candice.

 - Certificate: ITAP / Certified Clinical Trauma Prof